LonamiWebs/lonamiwebs.github.io/content/blog/woce-2.md

 In the next post, we'll tackle the third step of the tutorial: Unknown initial value.
 This will pose a challenge, because with just 2 MiB of memory, storing all the 4-byte aligned locations would require 524288 addresses (`usize`, 8 bytes).
 This adds up to twice as much memory as the original program (4 MiB), but that's not our main concern, having to perform over five hundred thousand API calls is!

+Remember that you can [obtain the code for this post][code] over at my GitHub.
+You can run `git checkout step2` after cloning the repository to get the right version of the code.

 ### Footnotes

 [^1]: I did in fact use an online tool to spell it out for me.